sueszli/notionSnapshot/README.md

 # How to use

 1. Make your Notion pages publicly accessible

-    To be able to scrape a Notion page, it has to be publicly accessible.

     On your Notion page, navigate to the `Publish` tab and publish your page to the web.